Pac-Man World 3: Gameplay

 A key element of the gameplay involves the power pellet, now reserved exclusively for specific sequences where Pac-Man must consume them to defeat Spectral Monsters—hostile creatures from the Spectral Realm.
 These monsters emerge from portals and attempt to attack Pac-Man, with the power pellet's function tied to story progression.
 Alongside this, several new pellet types have been introduced, each offering unique benefits.
 The Electro-Shock Pellet replaces the punch attack with an ability to generate electricity from Pac-Man’s hands, stunning nearby enemies.
 The Ribbon Loop Pellet leaves a damaging trail when enclosed, allowing players to trap and damage enemies within its path.

 In certain segments, players control Pac-Man as he pilots Toc-Man, a reimagined mecha character first introduced in the Pac-Man World series.
 These sequences involve defending against Erwin’s forces, with Toc-Man equipped for both punching and spin-based attacks, introducing new combat dynamics.
 In another sequence, Clyde pilots a blaster, adding further variety to the gameplay.

-The game also features a museum, accessible from the main menu, where players can explore the history of the Pac-Manfranchise.
+The game also features a museum, accessible from the main menu, where players can explore the history of the Pac-Man franchise.
 The museum showcases key moments and milestones in the series’ development and includes a playable port of the original Pac-Man arcade game.
 Furthermore, an interview with Pac-Man creator Toru Iwatani offers valuable insight into the creation and legacy of the series.